gmcnutt/iso/README.md

     ./demo -i moongate_clearing.png,moongate_clearing_l2.png

+You can stack up to 3 maps.
+They must be the same size.

 Key bindings:

     <arrow> - move cursor
-',','.' - rotate camera
+    .,      - rotate camera
-'t'     - toggle transparency
+    t       - toggle transparency

-Use the arrow keys to move the red cursor square around. 't' toggles transparency.
 Clicking a tile prints some info on stdout.

 ## Maps